rbtnn/vim-pterm/README.md

 # vim-pterm
-This plugin provides to open and hide terminal in popupwin.
+This plugin provides to open and hide terminal in a popup window.

 ![](https://raw.githubusercontent.com/rbtnn/vim-pterm/main/pterm.gif)